jeniverede/carbon_widget_fe/README.md

 KateOblomova is a contributor for testing and improving routes.

-This file runs on the local host use npm run dev to run the application
+This file runs on the local host, use npm run dev to run the application